whiletruedoio/.github/docs/community/ORGANIZATION.md

 A maintainer is able to design the direction and future of [while-true-do.io](https://while-true-do.io) directly through design decisions, creating objectives and guidance in general.
-Therefore the [general PRD](./PRD_GENERAL.md) A maintainer is also able to merge code into our baseline, if this is not handled from a SIG or an approved committer.
+A maintainer is also able to merge code into our baseline, if this is not handled from a SIG or an approved committer.

 A maintainer is responsible for a healthy community, quality of code and for [while-true-do.io](https://while-true-do.io) in general.
-Therefore, he must participate in the board [meetings](./MEETING.md) and represent the community in a transparent way.
+Therefore, he must participate in the board meetings and represent the community in a transparent way.

 To become a maintainer you need to be elected in the yearly maintainer voting.
 If you want to be elected, it is enough to become a committer and